iotbzh/DEPRECATED_4a-hal-generic/README.md

   * In `ramps` section:
     * Define the ramp that you can use in your mixer (ramps in example files can be used).
     * The `uid` field is where you specify the name of the ramp.
-    * The ramp will set the current volume to the targeted volume step by step :
+    * The ramp will set the current volume to the targeted volume step by step:
       * The `delay` field is the delay between two volume modification.
       * The `up` field is the volume increase in one step (when increasing volume is requested).
       * The `down` field is the volume decrease in one step (when decreasing volume is requested).